These Romanian cottage cheese dumplings with semolina or papanasi fierti are incredibly tender and coated in sugary breadcrumbs.

 Instructions

 - Dough: Sprinkle the working surface generously with flour.
-Turn the dough onto the flour and form a ball.
+Turn the dough into the flour and form a ball.
 If the dough is too soft and you cannot really work with it, gradually add a little more flour.
 Don't overdo it, or the dumplings will turn out too tough.
 The dough should be very soft, and it is ok if it is still a bit sticky.

 - Cook dumplings: When the water is boiling, turn the heat down to medium-low.
 Place all the dumplings into the pot.
 They will sink to the bottom of the pan, so take a slotted spoon and go under the dumplings to prevent them from sticking to the pot.
 After a few minutes, the dumplings will come up.
 Cover the pan and simmer gently for about 5 minutes.
 Then, turn off the heat and let the dumplings in hot water for another 5 minutes.